thompsons1234/remote-pay-android-go/README.md

 ### Initial Setup
 To integrate SDK in your project, you have two options:
-#### 1. Clone the remote-pay-android-go repository and add a new module for your app into the project
+#### Option 1.
+Clone the remote-pay-android-go repository and add a new module for your app into the project
   - Clone remote-pay-android-go
   - Create a new module in the project
   - When prompted, select Phone & Tablet Module